 - MS 104: Quantitative Marine Science with a grade of "B" or better, or transfer in with equivalent mathematical background.
 MS 104 course cannot be counted toward the 30-unit degree requirement.

-- Fulfillment of Classification, English Competency Writing and Advancement to Candidacy.
+- Fulfillment of Classification, Graduation Writing Assessment Requirement and Advancement to Candidacy.

 - A thesis approved by the student's thesis committee.
 The thesis must conform to the rules set forth by the home campus graduate office and meet the academic standards of the MLML graduate program.

 - An oral thesis defense in the form of a seminar open to the general public.
 The student's thesis committee must be present, may require further oral questioning after the seminar, and will evaluate the success of the presentation.

 All students shall maintain continuous enrollment in the MLML graduate program until all degree requirements are met.
 All students shall complete core courses by their third semester to qualify for Classified standing.
 If a student receives lower than a "B" in a core course, the student may either retake this course or take another core course to fulfill the Classification requirement.
 If a student receives lower than a "B" in a non-core class they may either retake the course or take another course to use towards their 30-unit requirement.
 Students may enroll in MS 298: Research in Marine Science, while they are conducting their research, or to maintain enrollment with their home campus.
 Students are eligible to use 2-units of MS 298 toward their 30-unit requirement in addition to the 4-unit MS 299: Master's Thesis.
 Students are encouraged to complete their degree requirements within three years.